Best pocket WiFi deals

 Just like a normal WiFi modem, it is both easy and recommended for you to protect your pocket WiFi device with a password so that nobody can access your data supply without your permission.
 Click here for more information on securing your WiFi connection.

 You can buy a pocket WiFi device outright – it can be anywhere from $100-$200 – or you can get it on a data plan from any number of providers.
-Read on to discover the best deals for pocket WiFi, or, if you're just after the mobile broadband dongle, click here for the best mobile broadband plans.
+Read on to discover the best internet deals for pocket WiFi, or, if you're just after the mobile broadband dongle, click here for the best mobile broadband plans.

 What are the advantages of pocket WiFi?